A closed-form filter for binary time series: Illustration on financial time series

+Although the above methods yield state-of-the-art solutions, the proposed strategies are motivated by the apparent absence of a closed-form filter for \eqref{eq1}--\eqref{eq2}, that is, in fact, available according to our findings in Sect.~\ref{sec.3}.
+Consistent with this argument, we evaluate the accuracy of \textsc{efk}, \textsc{boot} and \textsc{rao-b} in approximating the exact filtering distribution obtained, for each $t=1, \ldots, 97$, via direct evaluation of the density from \eqref{eq10}.
+These performances are also compared with those of the new methods proposed in Sect.~\ref{sec.4}.
+These include the filtering version of the i.i.d.\ sampler (\textsc{i.i.d.}) in Sect.~\ref{sec.41}, along with the ``optimal'' particle filter (\textsc{opt}) presented in Sect.~\ref{sec.421}, and the lookahead sequential Monte Carlo routine derived in Sect.~\ref{sec.422}, setting $k=1$ (\textsc{la-1}).

-Although the above methods provide state-of-the-art solutions, the proposed strategies are motivated by the apparent absence of a closed-form filter for \eqref{eq1}--\eqref{eq2}, which is, in fact, available according to our results in Section \ref{sec.3}.
-Figure \ref{f3} and Table \ref{table1} highlight to what extent this novel finding improves the existing methods.
-More specifically, Figure \ref{f3} compares the rankings of the different sampling schemes, in $100$ replicated experiments, according to the Wasserstein distances \citep[e.g.,][]{villani_2008} between the empirical smoothing distribution induced by the particles generated from each sampling method under analysis and the one obtained by direct evaluation of the exact density (\ref{eq10}) on an appropriate grid.
-Table \ref{table1} shows, instead, these distances averaged across the $100$ replicated experiments.
-For the sake of clarity, with a little abuse of terminology, the term {\em particle} is used to denote both the samples of the sequential Monte Carlo methods and those obtained under i.i.d.\ sampling from the \textsc{sun}.
+For the two dynamic state variables $\theta_{1t}$ and $\theta_{2t}$, the accuracy of each sampling scheme is measured via the Wasserstein distance \citep[e.g.,][]{villani_2008} between the empirical filtering distribution computed, for every time $t=1, \ldots, 97$, from $R=10^3$, $R=10^4$ and $R=10^5$ particles produced by that specific scheme and the one obtained via the direct evaluation of the associated exact density from \eqref{eq10} on two grids of $2000$ equally spaced values for $\theta_{1t}$ and $\theta_{2t}$.
+For the sake of clarity, with a little abuse of terminology, the term {\em particle} refers both to the samples of the sequential Monte Carlo methods and to those obtained under i.i.d.\ sampling from the \textsc{sun}.
 The Wasserstein distance is computed via the \texttt{R} function \texttt{wasserstein1d}.
-Note also that, although the extended Kalman filter and the Rao-Blackwellized sequential Monte Carlo focus, mostly, on the first two central moments of $p(\btheta_t \mid \by_{1:t})$, these strategies can be adapted to draw samples from an approximation of the marginal smoothing density.
+Note also that, although \textsc{ekf} and \textsc{rao-b} focus, mostly, on moments of $(\btheta_t \mid \by_{1:t})$, such strategies can be adapted to sample from an approximation of the filtering distribution.
+Figure \ref{f3} displays, for the two states and for varying number of particles, the frequencies of the global rankings of the different schemes, out of the $97$ time instants.
+Such rankings are computed according to the median Wasserstein distance obtained, for each $t=1,\ldots,97$, from $100$ replicated experiments.
+The overall averages across time of these median Wasserstein distances are reported in Table \ref{table1}, along with computational costs for obtaining $R$ samples from the filtering at time $t$ under each scheme; see Appendix B for detailed derivations of such costs.